rlmic/impact-bombing-vietnam/README.md

 ## Data Sources

-The two main data sources are used are located under `data/` and include:
+The two main data sources are located under `data/` and include:

 + `district_bombing_corrected_data.dta`: relevant variables at district-level.
 + `province_bombing_corrected_data.dta`: relevant variables at province-level.

 ## Documentation :newspaper:

-We include the following documents to serve as reference as one is reproducing the paper:
+We include the following documents to serve as reference:

 + `impact-bombing-vietnam-paper.pdf`: Original paper published in the Journal of Development Economics.
 + `impact-bombing-vietnam-supplement.pdf`: The supplement material that outlines minor discrepancies found in data replication which do not, as a whole, affect the reported data analysis published in the paper.